goldenguth/goldfin-group/README.md

 ---

-## CONNECTING goldfingroup.com (after Cat approves)
+## CONNECTING goldfin.group (after Cat approves)

-1. In Netlify: Site settings > Domain management > Add custom domain > `goldfingroup.com`
+1. In Netlify: Site settings > Domain management > Add custom domain > `goldfin.group`
 2. Netlify shows you DNS records to add
 3. Log into wherever the domain is registered, add those records
-4. Wait a few hours, confirm the site loads at goldfingroup.com
+4. Wait a few hours, confirm the site loads at goldfin.group
 5. Cancel ClickFunnels

 SSL/HTTPS is automatic and free once the domain connects.